-Mussels with Gueuze is a typical Belgian dish, where mussels are cooked with Gueuze beer, a mixed fermentation beer that is slightly sour and sparkling.
+Mussels à la Gueuze is a typical Belgian dish where mussels are cooked with Gueuze beer, a mixed fermentation beer that is slightly sour and sparkling.
 A simple dish but with an intense and aromatic flavor.

-Remove the beards from the mussels and ensure they are all closed, discarding any that remain open after being tapped.
+Remove the beards from the mussels and make sure they are all closed, discarding those that are open and do not close after being tapped.

 In a large saucepan, melt the butter over medium heat.
-Add the chopped onion and garlic, and sauté until they become soft and translucent.
+Add the chopped onion and garlic, and sauté until soft and translucent.

-Add the sliced carrot to the sauté and cook for a couple of minutes.
+Add the carrot slices to the sauté and cook for a couple of minutes.

 Add the mussels to the pot, stirring gently.
-Cover the pot with a lid and let cook for 2-3 minutes, allowing the mussels to start opening.
+Cover the pot with a lid and cook for 2-3 minutes, so the mussels begin to open.

 Once the mussels have opened, add the Gueuze beer, thyme, and bay leaf.
 Stir gently and cover the pot.
-Let cook for 5-7 minutes, until all the mussels are fully open.
+Cook for 5-7 minutes until all the mussels are fully open.

 Add salt, pepper, and lemon juice.
 Mix well.

 Remove the pot from the heat and sprinkle with fresh chopped parsley.
-Serve the mussels with some of their broth and accompanied by slices of crusty bread.
+Serve the mussels with some of their juice and accompanied by slices of crusty bread.

 Saucepan